Protect your rights and maximize your payout after a Vermont car accident. We answer key questions and show you how to build a strong insurance claim.

 It takes time and money to recover from painful injuries, property damage, lost wages and other losses.
-Your financial recovery depends upon a successful auto insurance claim.
+Your financial recovery depends upon a successful car accident claim.

-You can’t always avoid a car accident, but you can build a strong insurance claim if you know what to say and do, and what not to say and do after a collision.
+You can’t always avoid an accident, but you can build a strong insurance claim if you know what to say and do, and what not to say and do after a collision.
 This guide can help.

 What You Need to Know if You’ve Been in a Vermont Car Accident